 If you have any comments on a development proposal or need help on a planning matter please contact Philip on the link below or another member of the Planning Group.
 We shall do our best to help.

 To contact the group Click here

-The following is a summary at April 2020 of current major planning activity in the area that we cover (although not an exhaustive list).
+The following is a summary dated September 2020 of current major planning activity in the area that we cover (although not an exhaustive list).
 The application numbers can be used to track progress on the Council’s website.